treeman/why_cryptocurrencies/chapters/properties_of_a_cryptocurrency.markdown

 ---
-title: Peer-to-peer electronic cash
+title: Properties of a cryptocurrency
-subtitle: Peer?
+subtitle: asdf
 ---

 "Bitcoin: A Peer-to-Peer Electronic Cash System"